 For our example, let’s assume true fourth cousins.
 That means that the two of you share one of 32 3rd great grandparent couples.
 In order to find out which set, you have two genealogical identifiers: surname and location.

-You can even plot the surnames and locations of your matches, too.
-And this is where Google Earth really comes in handy.
-Google Earth makes it very easy to see when your ancestral home may be bordering the locations of your matches.
+You can also plot the surnames and locations of your matches in Google Earth.
+This is where Google Earth really comes in handy.
+The free software makes it very easy to see when your ancestral home may be bordering the locations of your matches.
 Those with whom you find a similarity become your best matches, and your best chance of determining your connection.
 Those without an obvious connection cycle to the bottom of your pile for a genetic evaluation, which we will cover next month.
 You can perform these same kinds of searches for your second and third cousins as well.

 As you begin to become more familiar with the fifth generations of your matches, you may also start to see patterns of surnames or locations emerge among your matches.
 These then become the surnames and locations that might be able to fill the missing spaces in your pedigree chart.